What You'll Find On This Page

 Eat And Drink

-If you are like Mr. Chasing the Donkey – food and drinks are high up on the list of important things to do on holidays.
-I am not saying that I don’t agree – I would just rather shop.
-Hvar restaurants are like the Hvar hotels – mixed for all kinds of budgets.
-Let’s start the list small, and go up, up….up.
+If you are like Mr. Chasing the Donkey, food and drinks are high up on the list of important things to do on holidays.
+In fact, eating and drinking well are essential to the success of any vacation!
+Here, too, they are among the best things to do in Hvar Town.
+Hvar restaurants are like the Hvar hotels: mixed for all kinds of budgets.
+Let’s start the list small, and go up, up…up.

 If you’re looking for food that is not along the lines of typical of the Dalmatian Coast, you should check out 50 Hvar.
-50 Hvar offers one of the best burgers on Hvar Island.
-It is located on the beach, and you can choose to eat outside on the beach or a small rooftop terrace overlooking the city.
-Visitors enjoy the friendly staff and atmosphere.
-50 Hvar is a place that anyone can enjoy.
-Check the website.
+Located on the beach, 50 Hvar offers one of the best burgers on Hvar Island.
+You can choose to eat outside on the beach or a small rooftop terrace overlooking the city.
+Visitors enjoy the friendly staff and atmosphere, making 50 Hvar is a place that anyone can enjoy.
+Check the website for more information.

 Fig Café Bar

 This small, hidden away gem is a lovely place to spend your night eating and relaxing with friends.
-The Fig Café Bar has a beautiful atmosphere with plenty of string lights to light up the night.
-They offer a wide variety of foods from local traditions to back home favorites.
+The Fig Café Bar has a beautiful atmosphere with plenty of string lights to charm up the night.
+They offer a wide variety of foods, from traditional local dishes to back-home favorites.
 The staff are very warm and welcoming and encourage you to take your time and enjoy your visit.
 See Facebook.

 Got your wallet ready, let’s go to Divino.
 If you’re looking for a classy eating environment with a view, Divino is your place.
 Divino is located on the waterfront and has a beautiful view that overlooks the Palenki Islands.
 Being so close to the city, Divino is easy to find.
 The friendly staff will see to it that you have a relaxed evening full of delectable foods and spirits.
-Divino offers authentic local dishes and the best wines of the area.
-Divino is a place where you can kick back and relax for a little while.
+Divino offers authentic local dishes and the best wines of the area, a great place to can kick back and relax for a little while.
 Check Facebook.

 Cocktail & Coffee Bars